 You can also add apples to the potato salad if you like.
 My grandmother loves the potato salad with apples – they add a nice crunchy, sweet texture.
 If you do, you can dice them and stir them in at the end.
 They don’t need to be cooked.

-Boil potatoes in a large pot until soft.
-Approximately 15-20 minutes.
+Boil potatoes in a large pot of water until fork tender for approximately 15-20 minutes.
 Add in carrots into boiling potato pot about five minutes before potatoes are done.
 Add in peas about one minute before potatoes and carrots are done.

 Drain water from vegetables and let vegetables cool.

-Put vegetables in a large bowl and combine them with mayonnaise.
+Put vegetables in a large bowl and combine them with mayo.
 Add the chopped eggs and gently stir to combine them with the other ingredients.
 Add in salt and pepper, mixing thoroughly.

-Put potato salad in the fridge to chill before you serve it.
+Put potato salad in an airtight container and keep it in the fridge before you serve it.

 It’s important to let the boiled vegetables cool before you mix them with the mayonnaise.
 It will allow steam to escape which means you won’t end up with a watery salad.
 It also will keep the mayonnaise from breaking down and turning runny.